sakurai-youhei/python-shukujitsu/README.md

   -n, --holiday-name  output holiday name instead
   -V, --version       display version information and exit

-Exit code stays 0 if one or more dates are matched.
+Exit status stays 0 if one or more dates are matched.
 Otherwise, it always goes 1.
 ```

 One or some dates can be input to the command through command-line arguments or STDIN.